 According to the Dominican Constitutions, “before all else, our study should aim principally and ardently at this that we might be able to be useful to the souls of our neighbors.”
 For Dominican friars, the contemplation of the mysteries of God and of God’s creation overflows into preaching and teaching that shares the fruits of one’s contemplation with others.

 Dominican friars of the Province of St. Joseph give special emphasis to teaching at the two institutions of higher education sponsored by the Province: the Dominican House of Studies in Washington, DC, and Providence College in Providence, RI.
 In addition, friars serve at Rome’s Dominican University, the Angelicum, and other universities such as The Catholic University of America and the University of St. Thomas in St. Paul, MN, and seminaries such as the Pontifical College Josephinum in Columbus, OH, and the Athenaeum in Cincinnati, OH.
 As well as serving as faculty and staff at these institutions, the friars also have developed a form of “itinerant lecturing” through the Thomistic Institute, which sponsors lectures by Dominican friars and other scholars at Catholic and non-Catholic universities around the country.

 Many friars of the Province also publish widely in academic journals, including The Thomist, published by the friars in Washington, DC.
 In addition, many friars participate in learned societies such as the Academy of Catholic Theology, the Catholic Theological Society of America, the Society for Biblical Literature, and the Society for Catholic Liturgy.

 Since the foundation of the Province, our friars have engaged in parochial service as an instantiation of the Dominican charism of preaching for the salvation of souls.
-This is presently carried out especially in parishes and campus ministries throughout the area of our Province:
+This is presently carried out in the following parishes:

 - Holy Innocents Parish (Pleasantville, NY)